Angels’ Trout confirms he’ll play this year with baby on way

 Although he’ll have to wait a bit longer to form his much-anticipated duo with Rendon, Trout’s decision to commit to the season is a boost for the Angels.
 They’re hoping to contend for only their second playoff berth and first postseason victory during the incredible career of Trout, who turns 29 on Aug.
 7.

-Trout won’t be in the Halos’ lineup every day, however: He doesn’t know how much time he’ll spend away from the team after his wife, Jessica, gives birth to their son, likely in August.
+Trout won’t be in the lineup every day, however: He doesn’t know how much time he’ll spend away from the team after his wife, Jessica, gives birth to their son.

+Jessica Trout is due Aug.
+3, and the thought of impending fatherhood clearly gives more butterflies to the Angels slugger than just about anything he can face on a baseball diamond.

+“Realizing I’m having a child in a couple of weeks, it’s surreal,” Trout said.
+“When I first started dating Jess (in high school), we talked about having kids, and now it’s happening.
+We’re very fortunate and blessed.
+I can’t wait to be a dad.
+I can’t even describe the emotions of it right now.”

 Trout hasn’t made a plan with general manager Billy Eppler for his absence from the Angels, but he plans to do so soon.